thosgood/this-weeks-finds/markdown/51-100/week096.md

 groups": certain noncommutative algebras analogous to the commutative algebras of functions on groups.
-In fact, not merely are they analogous, they depend on a parameter, usually called Planck's constant or ħ, and in the classical limit where ħ → 0 they actually reduce to algebras of functions on familiar groups.
+In fact, not merely are they analogous, they depend on a parameter, usually called Planck's constant or ħ, and in the classical limit where ħ \to 0 they actually reduce to algebras of functions on familiar groups.
 The simplest case is "quantum SU(2)", which reduces in the classical limit to the group SU(2) of 2x2 unitary matrices with determinant 1.
 Ironically, it's good old "classical